A framework to measure the robustness of programs in the unpredictable environment: Towards a metric for systems

 Finally, we need to lift $\Wasserstein(m^\D)$ to a distance on the entire \tracciones{} of systems.
 For our purposes, a reasonable choice is to take the maximum over time of the pointwise (with respect to time) Wasserstein distances (see Remark~\ref{rmk:why_max} below for further details on this choice).
 Actually, to favour computational tractability, our metric will \emph{not} be evaluated on \emph{all} the distributions in the \tracciones, but \emph{only} on those that are reached at certain time steps, called the \emph{observation times} ($\OT$).

 We devote the remaining of this section to a formalisation of the intuitions above.

-\subsection{A metric on \datastates.}
+\subsection{A metric on \datastates}

 We start by proposing a metric on \datastates, seen as \emph{static components} in isolation from processes and environment.
 To this end, we introduce a \emph{penalty function} $\rho \colon \D \to [0,1]$, a continuous function that assigns to each \datastate{} $\ds$ a penalty in $[0,1]$ expressing how far the values of the parameters of interest in $\ds$ are from their desired ones (hence $\rho(\ds) = 0$ if $\ds$ respects all the parameters).
-Since some parameters can be time-dependent, so is $\rho$: at any time step $\tau$, the $\tau$-penalty function $\rho_\tau$ compares the \datastates{} with respect to the values of the parameters expected at time $\tau$.
+Since sometimes the parameters can be time-dependent, we also introduce a time-dependent version of $\rho$: at any time step $\tau$, the $\tau$-penalty function $\rho_\tau$ compares the \datastates{} with respect to the values of the parameters expected at time $\tau$.
+When the value of the penalty function is independent from the time step, we simply omit the subscript $\tau$.

 \begin{exa} A requirement on the behaviour of the three-tanks system from Example~\ref{ex:tanks_I} can be that the level of water $l_{i}$ should be at the level $l_{goal}$, for $i = 1,2,3$.
 This can be easily rendered in terms of the penalty functions $\rho^{l_i}$, for $i=1,2,3$, defined as the normalised distance between the current level of water $\ds(l_i)$ and $l_{goal}$, namely: